LiterallyTheOne/os_lab/docs/session_3.md

-# Session 3: Commands and pipe
+# Session 3: Commands, redirect and if statement

 ## Goal